canonical/charmcraft/docs/reference/plugins/uv_plugin.rst

 #.
 It creates a virtual environment in the
    :ref:`${CRAFT_PART_INSTALL}/venv <craft_parts_step_execution_environment>`
    directory.
 #.
-It uses :command:`uv sync` to install the packages referenced in the
+It runs :command:`uv sync` to install the packages referenced in the
    :file:`pyproject.toml` and :file:`uv.lock` files, along with any optional groups or extras specified.
 #.
 It copies any existing :file:`src` and :file:`lib` directories from your